Carpentry Calculators

 These math calculators add additional functionality to the construction calculators above.

-Acre Calculator - converts acres to square miles, to square feet, and to square yards.
+Acre Calculator - converts acres to square miles, square feet, and square yards.
 It also does the reverse for each of the four area measurements.
-It also provides the results in square meters and hectares.
-This is a handy calculator when you need to convert large areas, like lots and acreage, into different area values.
+The results are in square meters and hectares.
+This calculator is most useful when you need to convert the size of large areas, like lots and acreage, into different area values.

-Square Root Calculator - calculates the square root of a given number and provides results in both decimal and fraction format.
-The fraction format makes this a useful calculator for carpentry projects.
+Square Root Calculator - calculates the square root of a given number and provides the results in both decimal and fraction format.
+The fraction format makes this a helpful calculator for carpentry projects.

-Fraction Calculator - simply converts a decimal value to a fraction to the lowest common denominator.
+Fraction Calculator - converts a decimal value to a fraction to the lowest common denominator.

-If one of these calculators doesn't fit your particular need, visit carpentry math to learn about some of the formulas used in carpentry.
-In particular, understanding how the Pythagorean Theorem is used in calculating stairs, determining rafter pitch, and squaring walls, can be most valuable.
+If one of these calculators doesn't fit your particular need, visit our Carpentry Math page to learn about some of the formulas used in carpentry.
+Learn how mycarpentry.com uses the Pythagorean Theorem to calculate stairs, determine rafter length, and square the walls of a structure.

-If you need to determine the span of a wood structural member, visit Span Tables for information on the allowable lengths of joists and rafters.
-The three tables available are; ceiling joist span table, floor joist span table, and rafter span table.
+If you need to determine the maximum span of a wood structural member, visit Span Tables for information on the allowable lengths of joists and rafters.
+The three tables available are ceiling joist span table, floor joist span table, and rafter span table.

 What next?